Saticoy, California: Parks and culture

 The Saticoy library's one-room, 700 sqft that had been used since 1973 was torn down in 1991 to make room for a new community center.
 Four modular units which had been used in Newbury Park were placed on a leased parcel in the residential area of Saticoy by Ventura County Library to create a 2400 sqft.
 The units had reached the end of their useful life in 2014 so a more centrally located, 4700 sqft at 1292 Los Angeles Avenue was remodeled into high-tech resource center.

+Saticoy Regional 9 hole golf course - Originally built as Ventura County Country Club in 1921 by George C. Thomas.
+“Charmin’ Charley Hudson” owned the course from around 1964 to 1976.
+The county acquired the land and the golf course was rerouted to make room for the sport fields & park sometime in the late 70’s/ early 80’s.
+Detail: Par 34, 2700 yards, flat and open, small undulated greens, perfect for all golfers.